Rodeffs/PNGconverter/README.md

 Besides, I doubt that any site or image viewer would be able to display such an image without issues anyway

-### Compiling
+### Compilation

 You need to have installed libpng library prior to compilation

-If you also have cmake installed then the compilation process would look something like this:
+If you also have cmake installed, then the compilation process would look something like this:

 ```
 git clone https://github.com/Rodeffs/PNGconverter.git /where/to/clone/repo